cs3217-2223/problem-set-4-tau-bar/README.md

       * object size should change
       * if slide left, size decrease
       * if slide right, size increase
-    * When slide size slider when object is already colliding with another
+    * When increase slide size slider when object is already colliding with another
       * size slider should not move
       * object size should remain same
+      * if decrease, should decrease size
+    * When slide rotation slider towards direction where object is colliding with another
+      * rotation slider should not move
+      * object rotation should remain same
+      * if rotate in other direction, if not obstructed, should rotate
   * Load Button
     * When tapped:
       * should open Level Select View